 Overview

-The Template Gallery is an organization-wide feature that allows Team and Enterprise users to share their own workflows as templates across their entire organization.
-Unlike the standard template library that contains pre-built Gumloop templates, the Organization Template Gallery is a user-generated repository of workflows specific to your organization.
+Organization Templates is an organization-wide feature that allows Team and Enterprise users to share their own workflows as templates across their entire organization.
+Unlike the standard template library that contains pre-built Gumloop templates, Organization Templates is a user-generated repository of workflows specific to your organization.

 Key Benefits